Cult Myths

 Debunking Bad Cult Identifiers

-The editor, who is also the primary author, is not a psychiatrist nor psychologist, and does not claim to be a "cult expert", but has been involved with several religious organizations, read many different religious texts and met members of truly destructive religions in the course of his door-to-door ministry.
-He is an autodidact with little to no institutional psychology training.
-He has done quite a bit of study on destructive religions, has been the subject of religious bigotry, is a member of a group he truly believes is maliciously misidentified as a cult by religious bigots and profiteers, and has been exceptionally dissatisfied with the anti-cult information to date for its imprecision and obvious exploitation of fear and religious hatred.
-Additionally, he observes exit counselors performing the very same things they accuse their targets of doing, which makes their methods at the least ethicly questionable if not morally bankrupt.
+The primary author is not a psychiatrist nor psychologist, and does not claim to be a "cult expert", but has been involved with several religious organizations, read many different religious texts and met members of truly destructive religions in the course of his life and door-to-door ministry.
+He is an autodidact with little institutional psychology training.

-The problem with so-called anti-cult professionals and exit counselors is that they want to be able to pick and choose who is a "cult" at will.
-They make lists that cover a broad range of influential practices that rarely harm anyone, and that pretty much everyone does.
 Why do these "specialists" do this?
 It seems obvious that it is usually about money because they can't catch these groups through honest means and stay relevant.
 Their lists become like using dynamite to catch fish in a barrel.
 Some of these exit counselors charge outrageous fees for just one hour of their service while they go on book tours and talk shows because recognition becomes more important than actually doing their jobs.

 Fixing the Problem